In India, a nation of shopkeepers frets over retail reform

 BANKING ON CUSTOMER LOYALTY

 Driven by a swelling middle class and growing incomes, the value of the retail sector is expected to surge to $1.3 trillion by 2020, the report said.
-Organized retail, which now accounts for only about 5 percent of the sector, is expected to outstrip growth by unorganized retail, for which read kiranas.
+Organised retail, which now accounts for only about 5 percent of the sector, is expected to outstrip growth by unorganised retail, for which read kiranas.

 Estimates of the current size of the retail sector vary.
 FICCI pegged it at $500 billion, but government data gives a lower estimate of $350-$370 billion.